 Credit risk is the risk of a financial loss to the Company if a counter-party to a financial instrument fails to meet its contractual obligation.
 The Company's receivables consist primarily of tax receivables due from federal and provincial government agencies.
-The Company has no customers or trade receivables as at September 30, 2019.
+The Company has no customers or trade receivables as at December 31, 2019.
 The Company does not have a significant concentration of credit risk with any single counter-party.
 The Company's cash is invested in interest bearing accounts at major Canadian chartered banks.
 Because of these circumstances, the Company does not believe it has a material exposure to credit risk.
+Receivables are due from a government agency.